 Triclosan may not pose a health risk at current levels of exposure since Triclosan does not readily degrade and can accumulate in the environment, leading to potential harm to living organisms.
 It is essential to minimize the use of products containing Triclosan and to dispose of any products that contain it properly.
 We cannot ignore the impact it has on the environment cannot be ignored.

-Practicing proper hand washing techniques using regular soap and water is recommended over using anti-bacterial or antimicrobial soap.
-Reading product labels and avoiding buying products with Triclosan is also a good practice.
+Proper hand washing techniques using regular soap and water are recommended over using antibacterial or antimicrobial soap.
+Reading product labels and avoiding buying Triclosan products is also a good practice.
 Additionally, consumers can stay informed about recalls and safety alerts by contacting their regional product safety office and reporting any unsafe products.

 bottom of page